hartwigmedical/hmftools/serve/README.md

  - All known events are aggregated on a per-event level where every event has a set of knowledgebases in which the event has been defined as pathogenic.
  - All actionable events are concatenated.
 Every actionable event that is present in multiple knowledgebases will be present multiple times in the actionable output.

+ Within the Hartwig pipeline, SERVE output is used in the following manner:
+  - The known output is used in various algorithms for specific reasons.
+For example, the known hotspots produced by SERVE are used by
+  [SAGE](../sage/README.md) as the definition of the highest tier of calling.
+  - The actionable output is the database that [PROTECT](../protect/README.md) bases its clinical evidence matching on.